cheqd/product/product-essentials/roadmap/cosmos-and-web-3.0.md

 We found on our journey that there’s a LOT of stuff that we needed APIs for, but couldn’t directly fetch from base Cosmos SDK’s.

 This collection of custom APIs can be deployed as a @Cloudflare Worker or compatible serverless platforms.
-APIs include:&#x20;
+APIs include:

 1. Total Supply
 2. Circulating Supply
 3. Vesting Account Balance
 4. Liquid Account Balance
-5. Total Account Balance&#x20;
+5. Total Account Balance

 #### Total Supply